monika724/modeling-project-1/README.md

 - Apply mathematical models and techniques to signal processing projects.
 - Utilize practical examples for performance improvement in audio, image, and video applications.

-## References
-- Cited research papers and key textbooks on signal processing
-- Online tutorials and learning platforms for deeper understanding

-## Contact
-For additional information, reach out to the author or the Department of Signal Processing at your institution.